skade/yakshav.es/_sources/non-thoughts-on-the-osi.md

 But the software side also started to struggle: a lot more software started popping up and the production of open source software has accellerated extremely.
 And facing the high additional amount of labor necessary to deal with a much bigger community and much bigger competition, the same issue popped up: independence.

-In both of these contexts, independence usually pops up in the form of money, usually in two variants.
+In both of these contexts, independence is often discussed as a money issue, usually in two variants.
 The raw one: how do I even get money for my work?
 And the hidden one: If I receive large amounts of money, e.g. by being employed, how does my project stay independent?